elztsang/angelix_findings/README.md

 ### Transferring files
 You can transfer the files from this repository to your VM with scp.\
-Run `scp -r . angelix@192.168.122.8:/home/angelix/angelix/tests/` from the root folder of this repository, if you want to import all of the tests.\
+If you want to import all of the tests, run `scp -r . angelix@192.168.122.8:/home/angelix/angelix/tests/` from the root folder of this repository.\
-If you just want a specific test, run `scp -r angelix@192.168.122.8:/home/angelix/angelix/tests/[name_of_test]`.
+If you just want a specific test, run `scp -r angelix@192.168.122.8:/home/angelix/angelix/tests/[name_of_test] /[name_of_test]`  from the root folder of this repository.

 Enter password "angelix" when prompted.